 I will be providing lots of step-by-step screenshots in this article so you can follow along.
 At the end, our annual training plan should look something like this…

 Please note that there are hundreds of different templates for training plans!
 The template in the images is the template I’ve used for the past few years and it’s served me well.
-If you would like a copy of this template, send me an email (email@example.com) and I’ll provide the template for free.
+If you would like a copy of this template, just click the link below to download it.

 There’s lot to talk about so let’s jump right in!